RRISTM/stm32_threadx/doc/theory_utility/thredx_semaphore.md

 ## Semaphore put

-The thread can increase the semaphore conter value by calling `tx_semaphore_put`.
-It other threads are waiting on semaphore it will mowe them to ready state.
+The thread can increase the semaphore counter value by calling `tx_semaphore_put`.
+If other threads are waiting for this semaphore this will move them to ready state.

 ![semaphore put](./img/20.svg)